ncatlab/nlab-content/pages/5/4/3/5/5345/content.md

 The term  _simplicial groupoid_ is often used for a [[simplicial object]] in the [[category]] [[Grpd]] of [[groupoids]] whose [[simplicial set]] of objects is simplicially constant.
 We will write $s Grpd$ for the category of such simplicial groupoids.

-(BEWARE: perhaps a more accurate term for this concept is **simplicially enriched groupoid**, and conceptually it is often the enriched category structure that is useful.
+(BEWARE: perhaps a more accurate term for this concept is **simplicially enriched groupoid**, and conceptually it is often the [[sSet-enriched category]]-[[structure]] that is useful.
 Because of this it is advisable to check the use being made of the term when consulting the literature.
-This is more fully discussed at [[simplicial category]].)
+This is more fully discussed at *[[simplicial category]]*.)

 ## Definition